List of Hotel Transylvania characters: Ericka Van Helsing

+Abraham Van Helsing

 Professor Abraham Van Helsing (voiced by Jim Gaffigan) is a former monster hunter and archenemy of Count Dracula, Frankenstein, Wayne, Griffin and Murray.
 In 1897, Abraham Van Helsing tracked a disguised Drac, Frankenstein, Griffin, Murray and Wayne to a train, but was unsuccessful in killing them.
 He subsequently tracked Drac down many times, but always failed to defeat him.
 Many years later, Abraham has avoided death by mechanizing his body to where only his head and hands remained.
 Abraham has brought his great-granddaughter Ericka into the family business.
 He has plans to eliminate all the monsters on the cruise upon its arrival at the lost city of Atlantis using an Instrument of Destruction that is to be found in Atlantis's ruins.
 When at Atlantis, Van Helsing knocks out the DJ upon being given the Instrument of Destruction in the form of some sheet music.
 When he plays it, the song drives the nearby Kraken into a rage prompting it to attack the monsters.
 Johnny calms the Kraken using his own DJ booth and inadvertently causes Van Helsing to be knocked off the plinth.
 Drac rescues him, making him realize monsters are not as he previously thought, and he ceases attempting to kill them including offering refunds to the guests.

 In the fourth film, Van Helsing attends the Hotel Anniversary party hosted by Johnny to celebrate the hotel's 125 years.
 There, he hears Johnny glumly talking about how Dracula never really thought Johnny as part of the family since he is not a monster.
 Van Helsing offers to help Johnny and uses his new invention, the Monsterfication Ray, to turn Johnny into a dragon-like monster.
 Later, Van Helsing tells Dracula where to find a new crystal so that the mutation can be reversed.

+Legacy Fish Crew

 The Legacy Fish Crew are a group of fish-men with human-shaped feet that work on the Legacy and tend to the guest's need.

+Stan

 Stan (voiced by Chris Parnell) is a fishman that works on the Legacy where he runs its Kids' Club.
 At the end of the film, he is seen checking into Hotel Transylvania.

+Legacy Passengers

 The passengers on the Legacy includes:

+El Chupacabra

 El Chupacabra (voiced by Jaime Camil) is a chupacabra who appears as a passenger on the Legacy.
 He is seen ordering drinks with goats in them.

+Frankenlady

 Frankenlady (voiced by Tara Strong in the US version, Alison Hammond in the UK version) is the cousin of Frankenstein's Monster from his right hand's side of the family.

+Kitsune

 Kitsune is a nine-tailed fox that appears as a passenger on the Legacy.